Lee Ving

-Lee James Jude Capallero (born April 10, 1950), also known as Lee Ving, is an American guitarist, singer and actor.
+Lee James Jude Capallero (born April 10, 1950), also known as Lee Ving, is an American guitarist, singer, and actor.

 Ving is the frontman of the Los Angeles-based hardcore punk band Fear.
 As an actor, Ving played topless club owner Johnny C. in Flashdance (1983), motorcycle gang leader Greer in Streets of Fire (1984) and murder victim Mr. Boddy in the murder mystery film Clue (1985).

+He also played the Installer in the movie The Wild Life (1984) with Christopher Penn.

 Early life

-Ving was born Lee James Jude Capallero in Philadelphia, Pennsylvania, and grew up in the city's Kensington neighborhood.
+Ving was born Lee James Jude Capallero in Philadelphia and grew up in the city's Kensington neighborhood.
 The Capallero family later moved to the suburbs and Ving attended St. Luke's Elementary School in Glenside as well as St. John of the Cross in Roslyn, before graduating from Abington Senior High School.

 Ving's mother taught him to play the mandolin at four years of age.
 He began studying guitar at age eleven and later studied with musicians Jim Hall and John Abercrombie.
 He also studied with Ted Greene after moving to Los Angeles.
 As a teen he listened to blues records and particularly enjoyed their striking guitar sounds.
 He was also interested in Jimi Hendrix, the Rolling Stones, as well as the experimental New York rock group The Fugs.
 He joined his first band while still in high school.

 In 1966 Ving enlisted in the army and served stateside during the Vietnam War.